 A growing number of communities use the "village" concept for services and support to seniors.
 The idea, originating in the Beacon Hill neighborhood of Boston, is to create a nonprofit organization that arranges for services—including transportation, home repair, and social activities—for a fee.

 6. Make it an ongoing process

-"One of the living in retirement myths is that people think they can make a plan once, and they’re done," says Schmitt.
-"This is something that needs to be reviewed regularly by you and your family member or caregiver."
+A myth of living in retirement is that people think they can make a plan once, and they’re done.
+Any plan needs to be reviewed regularly by you and your family member or caregiver.

 What if you experience a health event, such as a bout of pneumonia that requires a lengthy hospital stay, or a fall that affects your cognitive ability or mobility?
 These are going to be very important points when you have to take a look at whether the plan you put in place is still going to work going forward.

 Are you a concerned friend or family member?
 If so, check the home of your loved one after it is retrofitted and keep an eye open to see how your loved one is adapting to the changes.
-You may want to look out for any unexplained bruising on the aging person’s arms or legs.
-"It can be an indicator that they may be having trouble moving around," Schmitt notes.
+You may want to look out for any unexplained bruising on the aging person’s arms or legs that might be an indicator that they may be having trouble moving around.
 Also, look around the home when you visit.
 Is there a pile of mail?
 Are things in disarray?
 Check the refrigerator.
 Is it bare?
 Is food spoiling?

 "In an ideal world, we will all age gracefully in place," says Watson, "but that often doesn't happen without careful preparation.
 Take the time to sit down and get the aging-in-place conversation going."